fchampalimaud/cf.bonsai/docs/workflows/BonsaiExamples/IO/ElaborateFileListProcessing/ElaborateFileListProcessing.md

 # Elaborate file list processing

 ## Summary
-This example demonstrates how to process a list of files in a given directory (and including subdirectories), and generate output files accordingly.
+This example demonstrates how to serially process a list of files in a given directory (and including subdirectories), and generate output files accordingly.

 ## Workflow